garyng/design-patterns/README.md

 ## Iterator Pattern
 The iterator pattern provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

+## Composite Pattern
+The composite pattern allows you to compose objects into tree structures to represent part-whole hierarchies.
+Composite lets clients treat individual objects and compositions of objects uniformly.